jlelong/LaTeX-Workshop-wiki/Install.md

 ## Installation

 Installing LaTeX Workshop is simple.
 You can find it in [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop), or simply run `ext install latex-workshop` in VS Code Quick Open (`ctrl`/`cmd` + `P`).
-See an [officail document](https://code.visualstudio.com/docs/editor/extension-gallery) for the details.
+See an [official document](https://code.visualstudio.com/docs/editor/extension-gallery) for the details.

 ## Setting PATH environment variable